 The Namunyak Conservancy, to the south of the Mathew’s Mountains covers 850,000 acres of Northern Kenyan wilderness.
 Home to the Samburu tribes people living in harmony with wildlife including elephant, buffalo, lion, leopard and cheetah, the conservancy offers the unique experience to witness the Samburu ‘Singing Wells’ – an age old tradition of the Samburu bringing their livestock to water with a unique family song.

-● Rising to an altitude of 2,200 metres – one of the great stretches of Kenyan forest wilderness
+● One of the great stretches of Kenyan forest wilderness

 ● Explore the remote forest in complete privacy on foot